Squagward/slate-1/source/index.html.md

 });
 ```

-In ctjs, "triggers" are events that get fired
+In ChatTriggers, "triggers" are events that get fired
 when a certain action happens in game, like a sound being played or a chat
 message being sent.
 Let's start with one of the simplest triggers: WorldLoad.
 In
 order to register a trigger, we use the provided `register` function.
 It takes